King Kalmashapada, belonging to the Ikshvaku race, was an

 Angered by the sage’s reply, the king stuck the sage with

 a whip.
-The sage lost his cool and cursed the king saying,“Since you behaved
+The sage lost his cool and cursed the king saying, “Since you behaved

-like a Rakshasa (demon), you will become a Rakshasa subsisting on human flesh.
+like a Rakshasa (demon), you will become a Rakshasa, subsisting on human flesh.

 You will wander over the earth, assuming a human form.”

-what happened through his mental eye, came to that place.
+make Kalmashapada his disciple, perceived what happened through his mental eye and came to that place.
 He stood aside,

 invisible to both.